 Singapore is well-known for the trading facilities it offers and according to the latest reports issued by the World Trade Organization the city-state is the 14th largest exporter in the world with a trade to GDP (Gross Domestic Product) ratio of 404.9.
 Singapore is home to almost 3000 international and domestic logistics and supply chain management companies that benefit from very well-established import and export procedures.

 You can rely on our Singapore consultants in company formation for the registration procedure of trading companies in the city-state.
+The video below also presents the main steps to follow in order to open a company in Singapore in the trading sector:

 In order to be able to import and export goods into and out of Singapore, trading companies must obtain an IN Permit, respectively an OUT Permit with the TradeNet.
 The OUT Permit is necessary for:

 Imported or exported uncontrolled goods of a total value below 400 S$ on the CIF (Cost, Insurance, Freight) may benefit from special circumstances and not be required any license or permit in Singapore.
+Our incorporation agents can give you more details about the necessary licenses for trading and can also help you open a bank account in Singapore for your trading company.

 Certain imported or exported goods traded by Singapore trading companies are subject to the control of the Controlling Agencies.
 These goods are known as controlled goods and require a special permit additionally to the IN or OUT Permit.
 Controlled goods include cigarettes, tobacco products, animals, foodstuff and pharmaceuticals.